 - Peel off a few strips of the cucumber skin

-- Grate cucumber and allow to drain in a sieve, press out excess liquid and discard the juice
+- Grate cucumber and allow to drain in a sieve, for about 10mins

 - Combine cucumber with yoghurt and remaining ingredients, season with salt and mix well